Flaky breakthroughs pervade inner work, but practitioners don't track them

 Has someone you know ever had a “breakthrough”… only to be no different a few weeks later?

-Flaky breakthroughs can set people back years.
+Flaky breakthroughs have set people back years.

-I was hoping for stories like: “worked with a man who had never asked women out. hundreds of hours of IFS and meditation didn’t do it for him. after our first session, he asked out multiple easily… several months later he was in a happy relationship.”
+I was hoping for stories like: “worked with a man who had never asked women out. hundreds of hours of IFS and meditation didn’t do it for him. after our first session, he asked out multiple easily… several months later he was in a happy long-term relationship.”

-Instead, the coaches shared testimonials like:
+Instead, they forwarded testimonials like:

 The session I just had was really nice.
 I felt a big release near the end!